alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 I concluded that future ML progress would be bottlenecked by labeling requirements.
 Defining a 10x bigger model is easy. *Training* a 10x bigger model is harder, but it doesn't need 10x as many people to work on it.
 Getting 10x as many labels does.
-And yes, data labeling tools are getting better, and there are even startups whose missions are to provide fast data labeling as a service.
+Yes, data labeling tools are getting better, [Amazon Mechanical Turk](https://en.wikipedia.org/wiki/Amazon_Mechanical_Turk) is very popular, and there are even startups whose missions are to provide fast data labeling as a service.
 But labels are fundamentally
 a question about human preferences, and that makes it hard to escape human